 The First Three Hours of Sleep

-During the first three hours of sleep, your body produces human growth hormone.
-Commonly associated with steroid use and cheating in the sports world, human growth hormone is produced naturally in the body in the pituitary gland.
-It plays a crucial role in growth and development, cell regeneration and maintaining healthy tissue – including that of the brain, skin and other vital organs.
+During the first three hours of sleep, your body produces human growth hormones.
+Commonly associated with steroid use and cheating in the sports world, the human growth hormone is produced naturally in the body in the pituitary gland.
+It plays a crucial role in growth and development, cell regeneration, and maintaining healthy tissue – including that of the brain, skin, and other vital organs.

-Once human growth hormone is secreted, it remains active in the bloodstream, where it is converted into growth factors in the liver.
+Once the human growth hormone is secreted, it remains active in the bloodstream, where it is converted into growth factors in the liver.
 The most critical growth factor is IGF-1, which promotes growth in each cell of the body.
-You need growth hormone in the body for better mood, improved hair health, muscle strength, bone density, increased energy, body weight maintenance and of course, good skin.
+You need growth hormones in the body for better mood, improved hair health, muscle strength, bone density, increased energy, body weight maintenance, and of course, good skin.